Theoretical study of the ECRIPAC accelerator concept: ECRIPAC parameter analysis

-The external magnetic and electric field of ECRIPAC are the main tools to control the accelerator operation.
-An overview of the effects of the maximum magnetic field value ($B_{max}$), the rise time of the pulsed field ($t_{pul}$) and the heating frequency ($f_{HF}$) can be observed in Fig.~\ref{fig:ext_fields}.a, Fig.~\ref{fig:ext_fields}.b and Fig.~\ref{fig:ext_fields}.c respectively.
-Increasing $B_{max}$ determines higher energies for the accelerated ions ($W_i/A$), shorter cavity length ($l_{PL}$) and a lower time required by the GA phase ($t_{GA}$) (see Fig.~\ref{fig:ext_fields}.a).
-However, it also shifts the stability region for the accelerator towards larger values of the final magnetic field of the PLEIADE section ($B_{fin}$), adding technological constraints on the coils design.
-On Fig.~\ref{fig:ext_fields}.b, one can see that a lower rise time of $t_{pul}$ has no significant effect on the system, except reducing $t_{GA}$.
-Nevertheless, the theoretical treatment of Section~\ref{sec:wp} is based on the hypothesis of slowly varying magnetic field, which is not respected when the rise time of the pulsed field is too fast.
-Therefore, a lower limit for an acceptable $t_{pul}$ value exists.
-Finally, Fig.~\ref{fig:ext_fields}.c plots show that a higher $f_{HF}$ during the GA phase has the benefit to lower the required $B_{fin}$, enlarging the stability region surface and reducing $l_{PL}$, allowing to accelerate ions at higher energies.
-This is a consequence of the larger plasma critical density, leading to a higher number of electrons entraining the ions.
+The external magnetic and electric fields of ECRIPAC are the main tools to control the accelerator operation.
+An overview of the effects of the maximum magnetic field value ($B_{max}$), the rise time of the pulsed field ($t_{pul}$) and the heating frequency ($f_{HF}$) can be observed in Fig.~\ref{fig:ext_fields}a, Fig.~\ref{fig:ext_fields}b and Fig.~\ref{fig:ext_fields}c respectively.
+Increasing $B_{max}$ determines higher energies for the accelerated ions ($W_i/A$), shorter cavity length ($l_{PL}$) and a lower time required by the GA phase ($t_{GA}$) (see Fig.~\ref{fig:ext_fields}a).
+For example, the maximum ion energy achievable for $l_{PL}=5$ m with the considered accelerator parameters is approximately 21, 22 and 23 MeV/nucleon for $B_{max}$ equal to 4.9, 5.0 and 5.1 T respectively.
+Since the effect of $B_{max}$ is not clearly visible in Fig.~\ref{fig:ext_fields}a, we reported a stability map for a much larger $B_{max}$ equal to 6 T in Appendix~\ref{app:pl}: in this case, the maximum achievable ion energy for the same cavity length and accelerator parameters becomes $\approx$29 MeV/nucleon, while an energy of 20 MeV/nucleon can be achieved with $l_{PL}=3.4$ m.
+However, it also shifts the stability region for the accelerator towards larger values of the final magnetic field of the PLEIADE section ($B_{fin}$), adding technological constraints on the coil design.
+On Fig.~\ref{fig:ext_fields}b, one can see that a lower rise time $t_{pul}$ has no significant effect on the accelerator stability, except reducing $t_{GA}$.
+A smaller $t_{pul}$ is therefore advantageous, as it enables a higher repetition rate in the accelerator’s pulsed-operation regime.
+Nevertheless, the increase rate of the pulsed field over time has an upper limit, above which gyromagnetic autoresonance cannot take place~\cite{Golovanivsky-gyromagnetic_autoresonance}.
+Therefore, there exists a minimum value for $t_{pul}$ (which in turn determines the increase rate of the pulsed field) below which the GA phase cannot be achieved.
+Moreover, $t_{pul}$ is constrained by the technological limits of the pulsed coil: if $t_{pul}$ is too small, the resulting large Joule heating and hoop stress can severely damage the coil or even cause it to fail.
+To sum up, appropriate considerations must be made to choose a sufficiently large value for $t_{pul}$, taking into account both technological constraints of the pulsed coil and physical limitations of gyromagnetic autoresonance.
+Finally, Fig.~\ref{fig:ext_fields}c plots show that a higher $f_{HF}$ during the GA phase has the benefit to lower the required $B_{fin}$, enlarging the stability region surface and reducing $l_{PL}$, allowing to accelerate ions at higher energies.
+This is a consequence of the larger plasma critical density ($n_{cr}=(\epsilon_0m_e(2\pi f_{HF})^2)/e^2$, where $\epsilon_0$ is the vacuum permittivity), leading to a higher number of electrons entraining the ions.
 On the other hand, it determines a much longer time for the GA phase due to the larger initial resonance field, which can overcome the maximum value imposed in this study for the duration of the first two phases (50 $\mu$s).
 A general trend is observed for $B_{fin}$, used as one of the axes of the stability map: lower values provide larger energies for the ions at the cost of a longer PLEIADE section ($l_{PL}$).